 Arnauld Akodjenou, Regional Refugee Coordinator and Special Advisor on the South Sudan Situation

 As instability and violence in South Sudan continue, those who have fled urgently need protection, shelter and medical care.
 UNHCR is striving to restore hope to thousands who have been uprooted.
 However, without further funding and support, we will struggle to provide even the most basic assistance.
-UNHCR is calling on donors to provide US$883.5 million for South Sudan refugee operations, of which 34 per cent has been funded (as of 12 December 2017).
+UNHCR is calling on donors to provide US$834.9 million for the South Sudan situation in 2018, of which 8 per cent has been funded as of 24 April 2018.

 “The scale of displacement in and from the country is simply unbelievable," said Arnauld Akodjenou, Regional Refugee Coordinator and Special Advisor on the South Sudan Situation.
 "I am astounded at the resilience of the millions of South Sudanese refugees and those who are internally displaced.
 But after so many years, the people of South Sudan are crying that enough is enough.
 The conflict must end, the humanitarian response must be ramped up, and we all have a responsibility to do everything we can to support the South Sudanese children, women and men who have been forced to flee from their homes.”